Common envelope jets supernova r-process yields can reproduce $\rm [Eu/Fe]$ abundance evolution in the Galaxy: INTRODUCTION

 \section{INTRODUCTION}

 The formation sites of heavy elements is an unsolved problem in nuclear astrophysics.
 Various astrophysical objects and transient events have been studied as possible sources of heavy r-process elements over the past decades.
 Among the possible candidates are magnetorotational supernovae (e.g., \citealt{Winteleretal2012, nis15, HaleviMosta2018, Reichertetal2021, Yongetal2021}), binary neutron star (NS) mergers (e.g., \citealt{Gorielyetal2011, wan14, Metzger2017, vandevoortetal2021, Dvorkinetal2021}) and collapsars (e.g., \citealt{Siegeletal2019, Braueretal2021, Siegeletal2021}).
 These astronomical sites have been tested with Galactic chemical evolution models that lead to different conclusions.
-Recent studies suggest that multiple r-process sites are required to explain the r-process abundances in the Galaxy (e.g., \citealt{hay19, Yamazakietal2021, Farouqietal2021, Tsujimoto2021, Naiduetal2021}). \cite{Moleroetal2021} argue that the same applies for ultra faint dwarf galaxies.
+Recent studies suggest that multiple r-process sites are required to explain the r-process abundances in the Galaxy (e.g., \citealt{Wehmeyeretal2015}; \citealt{hay19, Yamazakietal2021, Farouqietal2021, Tsujimoto2021, Naiduetal2021}). \cite{Moleroetal2021} argue that the same applies for ultra faint dwarf galaxies.However,the potential need for multiple dominant r-process sources is still under debate, and several studies argue that binary NS mergers dominate the r-process nucleosynthesis (e.g., \citealt{Jietal2016, Beniaminietal2016a, Beniaminietal2016b, Banerjeeetal2020}).

 Another r-process site that might contribute to the formation of heavy elements is the common envelope jets supernova (CEJSN) r-process scenario (\citealt{Papishetal2015, GrichenerSoker2019a, GrichenerSoker2019b}), in which r-process nucleosynthesis occurs in NS-red super giant (RSG) common envelope systems where a cold NS is engulfed by a RSG and orbits inside it.
 The NS accretes mass from the envelope of the RSG through an accretion disk and eventually reaches the CO core, where it accretes mass at a higher rate.
 The gravity of the NS destroys the core forming a thicker accretion disk around the NS, and the massive thick disk launches neutron-rich jets in which r-process nucleosynthesis can occur.